220328-uta-sh-net-ext/training-code/4-DevOps/Readme.md

 * Involved bundling an application together with all the configuration files, libraries, and dependencies required
     * Basically get everything the application needs to run it
 * When creating a container, the allocation of resoruces is dynamic
-    * Meaning it will use as much resrouces the container needs to run the application
+    * Meaning it will use as much resources the container needs to run the application
     * Ex: If running your app requires 1 gb of ram then it will just need that 1 gb of ram and will either increase or decrease that required depending on the workload

 ## What is Virtualization?
 (VM)